jalieven/tutorials/angularjs/template/README.md

             streamApp.controller(controllers);

-	Now break up the main html with an "data-ng-view" to make a template out of the "stream" page and also the "about" page.
+	Now break up the view with an "data-ng-view" to make a template out of the "stream" page and also the "about" page.

 		<div data-ng-view=""></div>